goodeggs/bites/README.md

 to establish Good Eggs as a _tech company_ in addition to a revolutionary local food company.

 **Reinforce the [Manifesto](https://github.com/goodeggs/bites/blob/master/src/documents/posts/2014-02-25-manifesto.html.md#we-believe)**
 _We believe_ in the value of exploration and innovation, and the blog is a platform to share what we learn and create.

 **Develop Tech Talks for Conferences**
 Consolidating ideas into a blog post is most of the legwork for creating a compelling talk for conferences and other events!

+**Share information with our team**
+As our engineering team keeps getting bigger, it's hard to keep track of all of the cool things we're doing.
+Do you know about the cool ways the new Driver app is using offline storage?
+Me neither!

 What to blog about?
 -------------------